Tax benefits of EIS for start-up companies

 An individual is a qualifying investor if:

-• They are not connected to the investee company (see below).
+• Firstly, they are not connected to the investee company (see below).

-• There are no linked loans to them.
-Broadly speaking this is a loan which, but for the investment, would not have been made, or would have been made on different terms.
+• Secondly, there are no linked loans to them.
+Broadly speaking, this is a loan which wouldn't have been made, or made on different terms, had it not been for the investment..

-• They subscribe to the shares for genuine commercial reasons and not as part of a tax avoidance scheme or arrangement.
+• Lastly, the investor subscribes for the shares for genuine commercial reasons.
+Therefore, not as part of a tax avoidance scheme or arrangement.

 Connected individuals

-Between the period commencing two years before the issue of EIS shares and the later of three years after the investment was made, and the date your company commences trading, an individual investor cannot be ‘connected’ with the qualifying EIS company.
-They cannot:
+Between the period commencing two years pre issue of EIS shares and the later of three years post issue, and the date your company commences trading, an individual investor cannot be ‘connected’ with the qualifying EIS company.
+This means they cannot:

 • Be remunerated as a company employee, partner, or director unless they are an unremunerated director, or potentially a paid ‘business angel’ investor.